-Please note that these are local festivals and events.
+Please note that these are local Cusco festivals and Peru cultural events.
 We have described the event to the best of our knowledge, based on past experience.
 We cannot guarantee that the event will occur on the date we have listed, or in the way we have described.
-These are genuine festivities which unfold according to the local rhythm.
+These are genuine cultural festivities which unfold according to the local rhythm.
 They are not staged events and attending one requires an open mind, and often a good deal of patience.

 El Sinkuy – 1 January